Nexon slips after Tokyo IPO, may sting Zynga debut

 Analysts have said that enthusiasm for the IPO may have been dampened by a cyber attack last month in which hackers gained access to personal data, but no financial information, on more than 13 million Nexon subscribers in South Korea.

-Nexon's operating profit trebled to 30 billion yen ($385 million) between 2008 and last year, and sales jumped by more than 70 percent to 70 billion yen.
+Nexon's operating profit trebled to 30 billion yen (249 million pounds) between 2008 and last year, and sales jumped by more than 70 percent to 70 billion yen.
 The company expects operating profit to rise 23 percent this year, signalling a slowdown in its breakneck growth.

 "We expect growth across all regions," Chief Financial Officer Owen Mahoney told Reuters.